 viola

-Awarded a viola and musical analysis prize at the CNSM in Paris, Laurent Camatte soon established himself as a major performer on the contemporary music scene, whether with ensembles such as InterContemporain, with whom he played Pierre Boulez's Eclat-Multiples under the composer's direction, Ensemble Court-circuit, 2e2m, Accroche-notes, TM+ or the Pelleas Chamber Orchestra, of which he is a founding member.
-His wide-ranging repertoire has taken him to stages all over the world, both as soloist and chamber musician, with partners such as Michael Levinas, Nicolas Angelich, the Voce Quartet and Wilhelm Latchoumia.
-Sir Simon Rattle invited him to the Berlin Philharmonic in May 2015 for the German premiere of Ruht Wohl by Betsy Jolas.
-Laurent Camatte is principal viola with several ensembles: Court-Circuit (since 2015), Proton Bern (2013), Multilatérale (2005).
-His dual profile as violist/analyst is of particular interest to composers with whom a close collaboration is developing: Betsy Jolas - whose Ruht Wohl (dedicated), Well met, Sur Do and Femme en son jardin he premiered -, Gyögy Kurtag (Hommage à Schumann), Pascal Dusapin (Inside), Martin Matalon (Traces II for viola and electronics), Michael Lévinas (Lettres enlacées for solo viola), Philippe Schoeller (Visions de Nefertiti I et II)...
-Several write for him: Betsy Jolas, Michael Levinas, Samuel Andreyev, Gilles Schuehmacher, Frédérik Martin (viola concerto), Alberto Caprioli (whose viola concerto he premiered), Robert Coinel (concerto) and Jacques Lenot, who dedicated five works to him: November Elegy, for solo viola and string orchestra, Répliques for solo viola, Erinnern als Abwesenheit III for viola and large ensemble, Abrupts jeux d'ailes for viola and string orchestra, Néfertiti auprès et au loin... for solo viola.
-He is also winner of the Prix du conseil d'administration de la Fondation Prince Louis de Polignac (2016), the Edmund Pendleton International Prize (2003), and the Jean Françaix (1998) and Epernay (1996) international viola competitions.
+A graduate of the Paris Conservatory (CNSM) with degrees in viola and music analysis, Laurent Camatte quickly established himself as a leading performer in the contemporary music scene, whether with ensembles such as InterContemporain—with whom he performed, among other works, Pierre Boulez’s *Eclat-Multiples* under the composer’s baton—or with the Ensemble Court-circuit, 2e2m, Accroche-notes, 2e2m, and the Pelleas Chamber Orchestra, of which he is a founding member.
+His extensive repertoire has taken him to stages around the world as both a soloist and a chamber musician, collaborating with partners such as Michael Levinas, Nicolas Angelich, the Voce Quartet, and Wilhelm Latchoumia.
+Sir Simon Rattle invited him to the Berlin Philharmonie in May 2015 for the German premiere of Betsy Jolas’s *Ruht Wohl*.
+Laurent Camatte is the principal viola of several ensembles: Court-Circuit (since 2015), Proton Bern (2013), and Multilatérale (2005).
+His dual role as violist and analyst is of particular interest to composers with whom he has developed close collaborations: Betsy Jolas—whose works he premiered, including Ruht Wohl (dedicated to him), Well met, Sur Do, and Femme en son jardin—György Kurtág (Hommage à Schumann), Pascal Dusapin (Inside), Martin Matalon (Traces II for viola and electronics), Michael Lévinas (Lettres enlacées for solo viola), Philippe Schoeller (Visions de Nefertiti I and II)… Several composers wrote works for him: Betsy Jolas, Michael Lévinas, Samuel Andreyev, Gilles Schuehmacher, Frédérik Martin (viola concerto), Alberto Caprioli (whose viola concerto he premiered), Robert Coinel (concerto), and Jacques Lenot, who has dedicated five works to him: November Elegy, for solo viola and string orchestra; Répliques for solo viola; Erinnern als Abwesenheit III for viola and large ensemble; Abrupts jeux d’ailes for viola and string orchestra; Néfertiti auprès et au loin… for solo viola.
+He is also the recipient of the Prince Louis de Polignac Foundation Board of Directors Award (2016), the Edmund Pendleton International Prize (2003), as well as the Jean Françaix (1998) and Epernay (1996) international viola competitions.

 Alain Billard